-D44 CGT discount for individuals
+D41 CGT discount for individuals and trusts

 Introduced in 1999.
-Legislative reference: Divisions 102 and 115 ITAA97.
-2000 TES reference code: D38.
+Legislative reference: Section 115-10 and paragraph 115-100(a) ITAA97.
+2001 TES reference code: D44.

-An individual who disposes of an asset that they have held for at least one year only includes 50 per cent of any nominal capital gain in their assessable income.
-For assets acquired prior to 21 September 1999, and held for one year, an individual may instead choose to include the whole difference between the disposal price and the frozen indexed cost base as at 30 September 1999.
+An individual or trust that disposes of an asset owned for at least one year only includes 50 per cent of any nominal capital gain in their assessable income.
+For assets acquired prior to 21 September 1999, and held for one year or more, an individual or trust may instead choose to include the whole difference between the disposal price and the frozen indexed cost base as at 30 September 1999.

-The tax expenditure for this measure from 2000-01 reflects the cost of the concession, relative to full nominal taxation (the CGT benchmark).
-As outlined in chapter 1.4, the costing assumes that the same level of realisations would occur if capital gains were taxed at the full rate.
+The tax expenditure for this measure from 2000-01 reflects the cost of the concession, relative to the capital gains tax benchmark of full nominal taxation.
+As outlined in chapter 1.4, the estimate assumes that the same level of realisations would occur if capital gains were taxed at the full rate.

-D45 CGT scrip-for-scrip rollover relief
+D42 CGT scrip-for-scrip roll-over relief

 Introduced in 1999.
 Legislative reference: Subdivision 124-M ITAA97.
-2000 TES reference code: D40.
+2001 TES reference code: D45.

-CGT rollover relief is available for capital gains arising from an exchange of interests in companies or fixed trusts because of a takeover.
-As a result, the CGT liability is deferred at the time of the takeover until the ultimate disposal of the replacement asset.
+Capital gains tax roll-over relief is available for capital gains arising from an exchange of interests in companies or fixed trusts, for example because of a takeover.
+As a result, the capital gains tax liability is deferred from the time of the takeover until the ultimate disposal of the replacement asset.